-Dr. Benedict Nwachukwu is an orthopedic surgeon and specialist in hip, knee and shoulder surgery at Hospital for Special Surgery (HSS).
+Dr. Benedict Nwachukwu is an orthopedic surgeon and specialist in hip, knee and shoulder surgery at HSS.
 Dr. Nwachukwu is the Co-Director of Clinical Research for the Sports Medicine Institute at HSS.
 He is also an Assistant Professor of Orthopedic Surgery at Weill Cornell Medical College.
 Dr. Nwachukwu attended college at Columbia University and he obtained his MD from Harvard Medical School.
 He also obtained an MBA from Harvard Business School while a medical student.
 Dr. Nwachukwu completed his orthopedic surgery residency at HSS and his sports medicine fellowship training at the world renowned Rush University.

 Dr. Nwachukwu has extensive experience caring for athletes.
-He currently serves as a Team Physician with New York Red Bulls (MLS) professional soccer team and New York Liberty (WNBA) professional basketball team, as well as a medical consultant to the National Basketball Player's Association (NBPA).
+He currently serves as a team physician with the New York Red Bulls (MLS) professional soccer team and New York Liberty (WNBA) professional basketball team, as well as a medical consultant to the National Basketball Player's Association (NBPA).
 He has been a team physician for the Chicago Bulls, Chicago White Sox, and DePaul Athletics.
 As an undergraduate at Columbia, Dr. Nwachukwu was a four-year starter on the men's basketball team and as such, has a passion for working with athletes and individuals motivated to stay in the game.

 Dr. Nwachukwu's clinical and research interests are focused on returning athletes to sport as well as joint preservation.
 Specific areas and procedures include: hip arthroscopy, hip labral repair and reconstruction, anterior cruciate ligament reconstruction and repair, articular cartilage repair and transplantation, meniscus repair & transplantation, arthroscopic shoulder stabilization/labrum repair and arthroscopic rotator cuff repair.
 Dr. Nwachukwu has researched joint preservation techniques and incorporates stem cells and biologics in the management of musculoskeletal disorders.